rune/rune/README.md

 - Your game need not show a "game over" screen.
 Rune overlays a standardized high score interface to the user.

 ## Daily Challenges (optional)
-Rune has built-in support for "daily" challenges.
+Rune has built-in support for daily challenges.
 Why support daily challenges?
-1. There is something novel in your game everyday.
-Colors / maps / levels / new physics — it's completely up to your creativity and keeps your game entertaining for dedicated players.
+1. There's something new and exciting in your game every day.
+Different colors / maps / physics — it's completely up to your creativity and keeps your game entertaining for dedicated players!
-2. Your game is deterministic and all players have the same experience each day.
+2. Your game becomes deterministic, meaning that all players will have the same gameplay experience.
+This makes it more fun to compete!
-3. Rune will automatically create daily leaderboards if you support challenges.
-Players love having a fresh leaderboard to climb every day.
-Since everyone plays the same map, the leaderboards are fair.
+3. Rune will automatically add daily challenge leaderboards for your game.
+Players love having a fresh leaderboard to compete on every day!
-4. Players won't burn through your maps too quickly.

-There are two ways to support challenges:
+There are two ways to support daily challenges:

 - [`Rune.getChallengeNumber`](https://github.com/rune/rune-games-sdk#runegetchallengenumber)
     - Suitable for iterating through a fixed set of levels / maps.
     - For example, a puzzle game with 20 different puzzles.
 - [`Rune.deterministicRandom`](https://github.com/rune/rune-games-sdk#runedeterministicrandom)
-    - Suitable for maps that are generated using randomizers
+    - Suitable for generating maps.
-    - For example, a racing game where the turns in the race track and obstacles are generated using randomization.
+    - For example, a racing game where the turns in the racetrack and obstacles are randomly generated.

 ### Rune.getChallengeNumber
-Rune simply supplies a challenge number that is incremented daily.
+Returns a challenge number that is incremented daily.
 ```js
 const challengeNumber = Rune.getChallengeNumber()
 ```